Irish Bacon and Cabbage

 Egg noodles or baking powder biscuits (optional)

-Coarsely dice the bacon and fry in a large skillet over medium heat until
+Coarsely dice the bacon and fry in a large skillet over medium heat

-and let drip until bowl, collecting the drippings.
-Meanwhile, mix the flour,
+onions to strainer and let drip until bowl, collecting the drippings.

-thyme, salt, and pepper, and coat the beef cubes with the mixture, discarding
+Meanwhile, mix the flour, thyme, salt, and pepper, and coat the beef

-any remaining flour mixture.
-Add the collected onion drippings back to the
+cubes with the mixture, discarding any remaining flour mixture.
+Add the

-skillet, raise heat to medium high, and brown the beef cubes on all sides
+high, and brown the beef cubes on all sides in small batches, removing

-in small batches, removing each batch to an oven casserole dish when browned.
+each batch to an oven casserole dish when browned.
+Add vegetable oil to

-Add vegetable oil to the skillet as necessary.
-Once all the beef has been
+the skillet as necessary.
+Once all the beef has been browned and

-of the skillet into the casserole, and cover.
+the skillet into the casserole, and cover.
 Cook in a 325 degrees F oven

 for 1.5 hours or until beef is tender.
-Serve atop egg noodles or baking powder
+Serve atop egg noodles or baking

+accompanying beverage.
 Serves 6-8.

 Top